Lillifee/espbs/README.md

 Collection of my ESP32 projects.<br/>

 The project is set up with [platformIO](https://platformio.org/), and I'm using VS-Code as a code editor. <br/>
-To reuse and maintain the base libraries, I decided to create one single project with separate libraries switchable in the platform.ini.
+To reuse and maintain the base libraries, I decided to create one single project for different applications, switchable in the platform.ini.

-Checkout the [espjs project](https://github.com/Lillifee/espjs) to adapt the website.<br/>
-The bundled website (data) is stored on spiffs partition. <br/>
+The bundled configuration website is already part of this project (data) and stored on a separate spiffs partition on the ESP.
+If you want to adjust the website, please see [espjs project](https://github.com/Lillifee/espjs) <br/>

 ## Switch application

 To switch the application from e.g. cube to knob

 - open the platformio.ini file
+- check the [board](https://docs.platformio.org/en/latest/boards/index.html) type (lolin_d32, lolin32, wemos_d1_mini32 etc.)
 - comment the cube section
 - uncomment the knob section